Fingertips/WAD/README.md

 ### Environment

 The WAD script needs to know where and how to access S3.
-You can do this with two environment variables.
-One holds the bucket name and the other holds the S3 credentials.
+You can do this with three environment variables.
+The S3 region, the bucket name and the S3 credentials.

-The bucket name is relatively easy:
+The region and bucket name are relatively easy:

     env:
+      - S3_REGION=eu-west-1
       - S3_BUCKET_NAME=unique-wad-bucket-name

+You don't have to configure the region if you're using `us-east-1`, the default.

-But the credentials need to be signed.
+The hard part is configuring the credentials, because they need to be signed.
 First concatenate your key and secret separated by a semicolon, like so:

     XXXXXXXXXXXXXXXXXXXX:XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX